The Fight for Relevance: Is Print Marketing Viable or Dead?

 If you place a printed article to help sell your product or service, you don’t want the reader skimming the piece.
 Those same skim readers likely won’t see your digital ad either.
 Their print-reading counterparts will give you more attention.

-You can also communicate brand values based on the publication hosting your ad.
-You borrow that magazine’s audience and they buy that magazine for particular reasons.
+You can also communicate brand values based on the publication hosting your ad, enhancing brand recognition, and contributing to long-term brand retention.
+You borrow that magazine’s audience, and they buy that magazine for particular reasons.

-Trusted, well-respected magazines confer a level of that onto the ads inside.
-You can capitalize on that ‘trust by association’ by choosing magazines with care.
+Trusted, well-respected magazines confer a level of trust on the ads inside.
+You can capitalize on that “trust by association” by choosing magazines with care.
 Place ads in magazines that share your values and have an interested readership.

 A Printed Article Doesn’t Steal Your Data

-Print advertising also doesn’t suffer from the same poor reputation as digital advertising.
+A significant majority of consumers trust print ads more than digital ads when making purchasing decisions.
 Seeing an advert or an article in a magazine or on a billboard is a transparent process.

 We see the ad, we take in the information, and we move on.
 Nothing is hidden and, crucially, no one is quietly harvesting our personal data.